data-training/data-lesson-catalog/org/topic-tag/collaboration.md

   creditlink:
 ---

-This will list all pages with a collaboration & synthesis theme yes.
+This will list all pages with a collaboration & synthesis theme.